Dina bint Abdul-Hamid: Death and funeral

 Princess Dina died in Amman on 21 August 2019, aged 89.
-On the same day, King Abdullah II, Crown Prince Hussein, Prince Hassan, and other members of the royal family attended her funeral at the Royal Cemetery.
+The cause of her death was not stated.
+On the same day, King Abdullah II, Crown Prince Hussein, Prince Hassan, and other male members of the royal family attended her funeral at the Royal Cemetery.
 Senior officials and officers also offered their condolences to the King and members of the royal family.
 The King then took part in the noon prayer and the funeral prayer at the Royal Guards Mosque.